Chasing Millions

-Chasing Millions is an upcoming Irish and Australian crime thriller directed by Stephen Burke and starring Christopher Eccleston and Madeleine Madden.
+Chasing Millions is an upcoming crime thriller directed by Stephen Burke and starring Christopher Eccleston and Madeleine Madden.
 The film centres around the real-life 2004 Northern Bank robbery in Belfast, one of the largest bank robberies in the history of the United Kingdom and Ireland.

 Premise

 The film is loosely based around the investigation into a real-life bank robbery in Belfast that took place in December 2004 and saw £26 million stolen from the Northern Bank, one of the largest known bank robbery in British and Irish history.